glitter-bug/Bangazon-Website/README.md

 1. The chosen person will clone the team's repository to their machine. **No one else should**.
 1. Create a branch named `initial-setup`.
 1. Open Visual Studio and load the solution file.
-1. Create a copy of of `appsettings.json.example` and name the file `appsettings.json` Make sure the connection string is correct.
+1. Create a copy of `appsettings.json.example` and name the file `appsettings.json` Make sure the connection string is correct.
 1. Move on to the **Seeding the Database** section.

 ### Seeding the Database